lappiahnuamah/DevOps-CloudEngr-StegHub/2.LEMP_Stack/README.md

 }
 ```
 To save and close the file completely:
 - Hit the `ctrl + o` and Enter.
-That will save
+That will save the file
-- Type :
 - Type `ctrl + x` to close the file
 ---
 - NB: using `/var/www/projectLEMP` tells Nginx to serve projectLEMP using that as its web root directory.